JuanyongZhang/cIBMWebSphereAppServer/README.md

 DSC Resource or by leveraging the [x7Zip DSC Module](https://www.powershellgallery.com/packages/x7Zip/ "x7Zip at PowerShell Gallery")

 ## Versions
+### 1.0.1
+* Adds topology cmdlets and cmdlet to create windows services for WAS servers

 ### 1.0.0
 * Initial release with the following resources
     - cIBMWebSphereAppServer